ZanderThannhauser/zebu/README.md

    The former will resolve the path relative to the current file, and the latter will resolve the path relative to the first file zebu was given on the command-line.
-Each file does *not* have its own namespace; all of the defined character sets, regular expressions, and grammars will be copied into the global scope.
+Each file does *not* have its own namespace; all of the defined character-sets, regular expressions, and grammars will be copied into the global scope.
 A file *included* more than once will not be *read* more than once.

-### Character Sets
+### Character-Sets

 Inside of either a regular-expression or grammar-rule context, one enters the character-set-expression context using `'['` and `']'`.
-One can associate a character-set to a name using `[name]: <character-set-expression>;` syntax in the root-level of input files to zebu.
+One can name a character-set using `[name]: <character-set-expression>;` syntax in the root-level of input files to zebu.

-Either C-style single-quote character literals or C-style integer-literals can be used inside a character set to describe a character.
-For example, the letter 'a' can be indicated by `'a'`, or `97`, or `0x61`.

 Remember that one can also refer to the value of a defined character-set by name inside of other character-set expressions.
 The referenced character-set must be defined before its usage.

+Either C-style single-quote character literals or C-style integer-literals can be used inside a character-set to describe a character.
+For example, the letter 'a' can be indicated by `'a'`, or `97`, or `0x61`.

 #### Operators: